chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 Change the style to minimalistic, try to determine what is the disconnected component that is observed in the network.

-**Important**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
-If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
-You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
-You can also permanently adjust this by going to "Edit > Preferences".
-Depending on the computer, you can set this up to 2000 from the default of 200.

 ## 1.2.
 Create sub-graphs

-* Search for the node named "BLACK PANTHER/T'CHAL" - the search box is on top of the display.
+* Search for the node named "BLACK PANTHER/T'CHAL"
+  * Option 1: use the search box is on top of the display.
 Depending on the OS (usually in Linux-based systems) you should add \ in the search in order to exclude special characters: "BLACK\ PANTHER/T'CHAL"
+  * Option 2: find this node in the node table, select it, and then use the secondary button to indicate "Select nodes from selected rows"
 * Click on the two-house icon on top, it means *neighbor*
 * Now you've selected one character and all his neighbors.
 * File > New > Network > From selected nodes, all edges